iPhone battery yellow: How to turn off Low Power Mode

 • Some visual effects turned off, etc.

-It's all done to conserve battery life when it's running low on juice.
+It's all done to conserve iPhone battery life when it's running low on juice.

-Is it okay to use power-saving mode all the time?
+Is it safe to use power-saving mode all the time?

 So, if you ask, "Should I use Low Power Mode all the time?"
 The answer is no. It will not damage your device, but it will affect your experience using your phone.